doga/qworum-ontology/README.md

 - Interfaces can extend zero, one, or many other interfaces.
 - A Qworum class implements exactly one interface.
-- For their properties and method parameters and method-local classes, Qworum classes can indicate which actual interface implementations they are using.
+- For their properties and method parameters, Qworum classes can indicate which actual interface implementations they are using.

 ## Various